end of summer supper

 Combine the broccoli, onion, cottage cheese, margarine and eggs in a bowl and mix well.
 Stir in the corn bread mix.
 Pour into a greased 8 x 10 inch baking pan.
 Bake at 400 degrees for 20 to 25 minutes or until golden brown.

-2 thoughts on “end of summer supper
+2 responses to “end of summer supper”

-1. Hi, Jean.
+Hi, Jean.
 I’ll post on your blog too, just in case you don’t pick this up again.
 I just got mine pulled together and it looks good.
 I think if Mike is still hungry, we’ll go out for Costco sundaes…:) BTW, I picked up a Cooking Light today at the store.

-2. What a timely recipe post – I have fresh tortellini for dinner tonight!
+What a timely recipe post – I have fresh tortellini for dinner tonight!
 Was going to make my “same old” but I’ll try this recipe.
 Also, I have a fav. cornbread recipe but not one with broc.
 Have broc. on hand also.
 Hope I can find cornbread mix, though.
 Seems as if it were meant to be!

 Share your thoughts on this!